-Janne Mende is a political scientist with a specialization in International Relations and International Political Theory.
+Janne Mende is a political scientist with a specialization in International Relations.
 The awardee of the Franz-Xaver-Kaufmann-Prize 2022 heads the Research Group MAGGI since 2020.
-She also leads DFG-funded projects in the issue area of business and human rights and is Research Associate at the Graduate Institute of International and Development Studies Geneva.
-Prior to her time at the MPIL, she has held positions as deputy professor for Transnational Governance at the Technical University of Darmstadt, project leader at the Institute for Political Sciences at the University of Giessen, postdoctoral fellow at the Bamberg Graduate School of Social Sciences and postdoctoral researcher at the Center for Development and Decent Work at the University of Kassel.
-Janne Mende has held visiting positions at the WZB – Berlin Social Science Center, Research Unit Global Governance, the School of Global Studies in Gothenburg, the Danish Institute for Human Rights in Copenhagen, the Research Centre Human Rights at the University of Vienna and the New School for Social Research in New York, among others.
+She also leads DFG-funded projects in the issue area of business and human rights.
+Prior to her time at the MPIL, she has held positions as deputy professor for Transnational Governance at the Technical University of Darmstadt, project leader at the Institute for Political Sciences at the University of Giessen, and visiting positions at the WZB – Berlin Social Science Center, Research Unit Global Governance and the Käte Hamburger Kolleg/Centre for Global Cooperation Research at the University Duisburg-Essen, among others.

-Ruji Auethavornpipat is a Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law.
+Ruji Auethavornpipat is a Senior Research Fellow in the reserach group.
 He is researching the constitution of international organizations’ authority in the migration regime complex.
 His research also examines the contestation of global migrant protection norms at sites of implementation, especially in Southeast Asia.
 Prior to joining MAGGI in January 2022, he was a Research Fellow at the Coral Bell School of Asia Pacific Affairs, the Australian National University.

 Marie Lohrum is a PhD student in the research group since 2021.
 Her dissertation examines the possibility of interest group influence on the European legislative process.
 After her B.A. in Integrative Social Studies at Technische Universität Kaiserslautern, she graduated from the M.Sc.
 Research Master European Studies at Maastricht University in fall 2019.
 In her master thesis she researched who gets access to officials in the European Commission and what determines this access.
 Her research interests are European Union politics, democracy theory, extremism and the influence of non-state governance actors.